Alice Drakoules: Humanitarian League

 The Humanitarian League's manifesto (1910).
 Drakoules hosted the League's inaugural meeting at her London home.

 In 1891, Drakoules helped establish the Humanitarian League, founded by Henry S. Salt "to prevent the perpetration of cruelty and wrong—to redress the suffering, as far as is possible, of all sentient life".
 It campaigned for changes to the Poor Laws and criminal justice system, promoted arbitration to resolve international conflicts, opposed blood sports, and sought reforms to legislation on vaccination and vivisection.

-The League's first meeting took place at Drakoules's home at 14 Park Square, Regent's Park, London, which also served as a venue for gatherings of reformers and others interested in social and spiritual causes.
-Her home continued to serve as a humanitarian centre for several decades.
+The League's first meeting took place at Drakoules's home at 14 Park Square, Regent's Park, London, which also hosted gatherings of reformers and people interested in social and spiritual causes.
+Her home continued to be used for humanitarian meetings for several decades.

-Though she was not widely known for public speaking or writing, Drakoules contributed primarily through her administrative work, overseeing much of the League's day-to-day coordination and remaining on its executive committee for most of its duration.
-She also held the position of honorary treasurer from its foundation until its dissolution in 1919.
+Drakoules contributed mainly through administrative work, overseeing much of the League's day-to-day coordination and remaining on its executive committee for most of its existence.
+She was honorary treasurer from its foundation until its dissolution in 1919.
 She was also a member of the League's diet department.

 When former members of the League later established the League for the Prohibition of Cruel Sports, Drakoules was among its earliest supporters.

-International humanitarian and food reform work
+International work

 Her second husband, Platon Drakoules (also spelled Drakoulis), was a Greek sociologist, journalist, and former member of the Greek Parliament.
-A leading socialist, he founded the Socialist Labour Movement in Greece and was active in diet and health reform in Athens.
+A socialist, he founded the Socialist Labour Movement in Greece and was active in diet and health reform in Athens.
 He also established the Greek Anti-Carnivore Society and promoted social and humanitarian causes through his writings and lectures.

-In 1906, Platon Drakoules helped inaugurate the Athena Hygeia Humane Diet Society in Athens, established to promote humane and vegetarian food reform in Greece.
-The society emerged from a banquet he organised to encourage ethical dietary practices, and although primarily attributed to him, Alice Drakoules supported its aims and activities.
+In 1906, Platon Drakoules helped inaugurate the Athena Hygeia Humane Diet Society in Athens, which promoted humane and vegetarian food reform in Greece.
+The society developed from a banquet he organised to encourage ethical dietary practices.
+Alice Drakoules supported the society's work.

-Together, the couple promoted vegetarian and animal welfare ideas across southern Europe and the eastern Mediterranean, lecturing on humanitarian subjects in Egypt, Greece, Turkey and Romania.
-Their efforts were credited with helping to establish several animal defence societies.
+Together, the couple promoted vegetarian and animal welfare ideas in southern Europe and the eastern Mediterranean, lecturing on humanitarian subjects in Egypt, Greece, Turkey and Romania.
+Gregory credits their efforts with helping to found several animal defence societies.

-In 1910 Alice Drakoules represented Greece at the 3rd World Vegetarian Congress in Brussels, where she was commended, alongside her husband, for advancing vegetarian and humanitarian ideals in Greece and abroad.
+In 1910, Alice Drakoules represented Greece at the third World Vegetarian Congress in Brussels, where she and her husband were commended for their work for vegetarianism and humanitarian reform in Greece and elsewhere.